pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 In contrast, Zhang's method requires only a 2D calibration target and only loose requirements on how the camera or target moves.
 This means that anyone with a desktop printer and a little time can accurately calibrate their camera!

-The general strategy of Zhang's method is to impose naïve assumptions as constraints to get an **initial guess** of parameter values with singular value decomposition (SVD), then release those constraints and **refine** those guesses with non-linear least squares optimization.
+The general strategy of Zhang's method is to impose naïve assumptions as constraints to get an **initial guess** of calibration parameter values with singular value decomposition (SVD), then release those constraints and **refine** those guesses with non-linear least squares optimization.

 The ordering of steps for Zhang's method are:
 1. Use the 2D-3D point associations to compute an *initial guess* for the **intrinsic matrix**, $$A_{init}$$.